tailsdotcom/dbtease/ARCHITECTURE.md

   - if it's a config change and not a model then it deploys immediately,
 - We *ONLY* store the manifest for the most recent commit.

+- If we're in test, surely we're just testing the modified ones (using state:modified)? (but we do a test full and a test incremental)
+- Deploy schemas are any materialised schemas and any schemas changed.
+- For each of these, we clone (optionally? if materialised), run, test, deploy.

 ## Roadmap

 - initially all schema (node) details are configured directly (and not introspected).
 Eventually this should probably introspected.